Before purchasing a DCS instance, identify your requirements:

 Different Redis versions have different features.
 For details, see Comparing DCS Redis Versions.

 DCS provides single-node, master/standby, Proxy Cluster, and Redis Cluster types of instances.
-Each type has its own architecture.
-For details about the instance architectures, see DCS Instance Architecture.
+For details about the instance architectures, see DCS Instance Types.

 - Decide on the required instance specification.